 - Cost-Effective: You probably have already come to this conclusion yourself, but electric hoists are extremely cost-effective.
 With their high carrying capacity and efficiency, once installed they quickly start to give you significant savings on manpower.

 - Versatility: These highly effective machines don’t just allow for you to lift an item vertically or horizontally, they allow for you to do both.

-- Less Noise: When compared to hydraulic or manual hoists an electric hoist is almost as quite as a mouse!
+- Less Noise: When compared to hydraulic or manual hoists an electric hoist is almost as quiet as a mouse!

 - Higher Durability: These hoist systems can serve you for many years, so long as they are well maintained.
 Regular inspections will help you to keep your machine in shape.

-- The one main issues quickly becomes apparent right in the name electric hoist, indicating that if there was a power outage then an item could become stuck in mid transit something which would cause work to come to a screeching halt.
+- The one main issues quickly become apparent right in the name electric hoist, indicating that if there was a power outage then an item could become stuck in mid-transit something which would cause work to come to a screeching halt.

 - Again another issue with having an electric chain hoist is that accidents such as electric shock can occur if they are not properly inspected and maintained.

-Though there are some things that you can do outside of regular inspections in order to ensure that your hoist has the longest lifespan possible.
+Though there are some things that you can do outside of regular inspections in order to ensure that your host has the longest lifespan possible.

 Ensure that you follow these rules:

 - Do not lift a load that exceeds the capacity of the chain block